TechNaturalist/MultiAgentEscape/README.md

 Guards will join coalitions based on utility.
 Guards will only join if the coalition is superaddative.
 Grand coalitions are hard to get.

+### Shapley Value
+The Shapley value for the guards' coalition is calculated to influence payouts.